cambiotraining/camstats/docs/resampling-practical-single.md

 <img src="resampling-practical-single_files/figure-html/unnamed-chunk-8-1.png" width="672" />

 :::
 :::::

+So, what does this tell us?
+Well, we can see the difference in means we observed in our data - indicated by the vertical red line - is quite far away to the right in the simulated null distribution.

+This iteration, where we resample the data 1,000 times, gives us a single p-value.
+Remember that we created a simulated distribution in differences in means, and compare that to the _actual_ difference in means.
+We then asked, how likely is it that we're going to see a difference in mean that is more extreme than the one we actually observed?

+To get a better sense of how reliable this particularly p-value might be, we repeat the whole process many times and obtain the resulting p-values and visualise these p-values as a distribution.

 ::::: {.panelset}

 ::: {.panel}
 [tidyverse]{.panel-name}

-To get a better sense of how reliable this p-value might be, we repeat the whole process many times and obtain the resulting p-values.

 One way of getting the p-value from a single iteration is as follows:

 ```r
 # get a two-tailed p-value